dojo4/prisma-extension-namespace-issue/README.md

 DbError { severity: "ERROR", parsed_severity: Some(Error), code: SqlState(E42704), message: "type \"citext\" does not exist", detail: None, hint: None, position: Some(Original(101)), where_: None, schema: None, table: None, column: None, datatype: None, constraint: None, file: Some("parse_type.c"), line: Some(274), routine: Some("typenameType") }
 ```

+# Reset

+To run the test again, run `./reset-test-case.sh` and then follow Using instructions